 My daughter was complaining of double vision and moving words.
-I brought her to Ruth and Fiona to be assessed.
+I brought her to Ruth to be assessed.
 They discovered that she had trouble with convergence - basically her eye muscles were not strong enough.
 What happened next was amazing.
 Firstly Ruth prescribed bi-focals which immediately helped.
-Next Fiona introduced a number of fun & engaging exercises which when practised over time worked at strengthening her eye muscles.
+Next Siena was introduced to a number of fun & engaging exercises which when practised over time worked at strengthening her eye muscles.
 Within 6 weeks my daughters problems had gone!
 It was outstanding.

-Ruth and Fiona's joint approach is so unique and effective.
-They make the sessions so enjoyable that my daughter couldn't wait to go each time.
+Ruth approach is so unique and effective.
+She makes the sessions so enjoyable that my daughter couldn't wait to go each time.
 I'm so grateful that they have helped her.

 Debbie A, mother of Siena aged 8